 Alsace

 The Alsace region is renowned for its great white wines.
-Riesling, Pinot Gris, Pinot Blanc, Gewurztraminer, or Sylvaner – this region, with its long winegrowing history, offers grands crus with an intense aromatic bouquet that reflects a unique terroir.
-Terroir, climate, best food and wine pairings – discover everything you need to know about Alsace wines in our detailed guide.
+Riesling, Pinot Gris, Pinot Blanc, Gewurztraminer, and Sylvaner: this region with its long winemaking history offers grand crus with intensely aromatic bouquets, reflecting a unique terroir.
+Terroir, climate, best food and wine pairings, discover everything you need to know about Alsace wines in our detailed guide.

 The History of Alsace Wines

 Vines have been present in the Alsace region for millennia.
-However, viticulture became more intensive under the Roman Empire.
-Indeed, as early as 52 B.C., the Romans cultivated the Alsace region to produce wine for export.
-With its mild, dry climate, the region is well-suited for growing vines.
-Over the centuries, the Alsace vineyard has developed and modernized.
-After the phylloxera crisis and World War II, the Alsace vineyard rose again.
-In 1962, the AOC Alsace was created, recognizing the unique characteristics of this terroir.
+However, their cultivation became more intense under the Roman Empire.
+In fact, from 52 BC onwards, the Roman Empire exploited the Alsace region in order to produce wine and export it.
+With its mild and dry climate, the region is well suited to vine growing.
+Over the centuries, the Alsace vineyard developed and modernized.
+After the phylloxera crisis and the Second World War, the Alsace vineyard rose from the ashes.
+In 1962, the Alsace AOC was created, recognizing the specific characteristics of this terroir.

 The Alsace Vineyard Today

-The Alsace vineyard has undergone many modifications and restructuring over past centuries.
-Today, the vines cover approximately 15,000 hectares under controlled designation of origin.
-Alsace produces over 150 million bottles per year, and its global reputation is the pride of its 4,000 winemakers and growers.
-Around 14% of the vineyard area is organically farmed.
-This region primarily produces white wine, accounting for nearly 90% of production, and is home to 51 grands crus.
-These grands crus follow strict specifications, allowing only four grape varieties: Riesling, Muscat, Pinot Gris, and Gewurztraminer.
+The Alsace vineyard has undergone many changes and restructurings over the centuries.
+Today, the vines cover around 15,000 hectares under protected designation of origin.
+Alsace produces more than 150 million bottles per year, and its worldwide reputation is a source of pride for its 4,000 winegrowers and winemakers.
+Around 14% of the vineyard area is farmed organically.
+This region is mainly a land of white wine, representing nearly 90% of production, spread across 51 grand crus.
+These grand crus are subject to strict specifications, and only four grape varieties are authorized: Riesling, Muscat, Pinot Gris, and Gewurztraminer.

 The Different Appellations of Alsace Wines

-Early in its history, the Alsace region identified its terroirs with precision through soil, exposure, and inclination observations.
-As early as the 11th century, the concept of grands crus appeared in Alsace.
+Early in its history, the Alsace region was subject to precise identification of its terroirs through observation of soils, exposures, and slopes.
+Thus, as early as the 11th century, the concept of grand crus appeared in Alsace.

-Today, Alsace has 51 grands crus, which represent around 5% of total production.
-These grands crus are delineated based on very specific criteria, including soil geology, altitude, yield limitations, and grape varieties.
-All these microclimates are classified and listed.
-Only four grape varieties are permitted for the production of Alsace Grand Cru wines: Riesling, Pinot Gris, Gewurztraminer, and Muscat.
+Today, Alsace has 51 grand crus representing around 5% of total production.
+These grand crus are delimited according to very precise criteria, based on soil geology, altitude, yield limitations, and grape varieties.
+All these microclimates are classified and recorded.
+Only four grape varieties are authorized for the production of Alsace Grand Cru wines: Riesling, Pinot Gris, Gewurztraminer, and Muscat.

 The Climate and Terroir of the Alsace Vineyard

-The Alsace vineyard thrives in a climate ideal for vine cultivation.
-Situated along the Vosges mountains, it benefits from low rainfall and a high temperature range.
-The geology of the Alsace vineyard also contributes to the high quality of its wines, with vines cultivated on ancient geological formations.
-The richness of the soil and the favorable climate support the production of high-quality wines that reflect their terroir.
+The Alsace vineyard thrives in an ideal climate for vine growing.
+Located along the Vosges mountain range, it benefits from low rainfall while enjoying a wide temperature range.
+The geology of the Alsace vineyard also contributes to the great quality of its wines, with vines grown on very ancient geological formations.
+The richness of the soils and the weather conditions favor the production of great wines, typical of their terroir.

 Riesling

-Riesling is one of the emblematic grape varieties of the Alsace wine region, representing nearly 22% of the vineyard.
-It offers dry white wines but can also be semi-sweet or sweet.
-Mainly cultivated in the Moselle and Rhine Valley, Riesling produces wines with a pale yellow color and soft green highlights.
-It has an intense nose with citrus and white flower notes.
-Riesling wines from grand terroirs develop tertiary mineral aromas, such as flint notes.
+Riesling is one of the emblematic grape varieties of the Alsace wine region, representing nearly 22% of the vineyard plantings.
+It offers dry white wines, but can also be off-dry or sweet.
+Mainly grown in Moselle and the Rhine Valley, Riesling produces wines with a pale yellow color and soft green highlights.
+It offers an intense nose of citrus fruits and white flowers.
+Riesling cuvées from great terroirs develop tertiary mineral aromas, such as flint notes.

 Pinot Blanc

-Pinot Blanc produces balanced dry white wines with fruity notes.
-This grape variety represents about 20% of the Alsace vineyard.
-It produces supple wines with a hint of acidity that pair well with many dishes.
+Pinot Blanc makes it possible to produce balanced dry white wines with fruity notes.
+This grape variety represents around 20% of the Alsace vineyard.
+It offers supple wines with a touch of acidity, pairing well with many dishes.

 Gewurztraminer

-Gewurztraminer produces both dry white wines and sweet or luscious wines in the case of Late Harvest or Selection of Noble Grains.
-This variety offers an intense and expressive aromatic bouquet, with exotic fruit notes like lychee, mango, and honey.
-These are powerful wines, full-bodied on the palate.
+Gewurztraminer produces dry white wines as well as sweet or luscious white cuvées in the case of Vendanges Tardives or Sélection de Grains Nobles.
+This grape variety offers an intense and highly expressive aromatic bouquet, with notes of exotic fruits such as lychee, mango, and honey.
+These are powerful wines with great fullness on the palate.

 Pinot Gris

-Pinot Gris represents 15% of the vineyard and produces a balanced white wine, which may be dry, sweet, or luscious.
-Pinot Gris has a rich aromatic complexity with notes of yellow fruit, dried fruit, and mineral hints.
-It balances perfectly between freshness, tension, and full-bodied texture on the palate.
+Pinot Gris represents 15% of the region’s vineyard plantings and makes it possible to produce a balanced white wine, whether dry, sweet, or luscious.
+Pinot Gris has beautiful aromatic complexity with notes of yellow fruits, dried fruits, and mineral notes.
+It balances freshness, tension, and ample texture on the palate perfectly.

 Sylvaner

-Sylvaner generally produces dry white wines but may also be luscious or sweet.
-It represents 7% of the vineyard, developing citrus and white flower notes.
-This variety offers liveliness and freshness on the palate, pairing well with many dishes.
+Sylvaner is a grape variety that generally allows the production of dry white wines, but also luscious or sweet wines.
+It represents 7% of the vineyard and develops notes of citrus fruits and white flowers.
+This grape variety offers liveliness and freshness on the palate, and it can pair with many dishes.

 Muscat

-Muscat is one of the least cultivated grape varieties in Alsace, representing 3% of total vineyard area.
-It offers dry white wines that are very aromatic, with intense fruity notes.
+Muscat is one of the least cultivated grape varieties in the Alsace vineyard, representing 3% of the total planted area.
+It offers highly aromatic dry white wines with intense fruity notes.

 Pinot Noir

-Alsace Pinot Noir wines are balanced and fruity red wines.
-This grape variety represents around 10% of the total vineyard area.
-On the nose, red Pinot Noir wines have notes of small black fruits and may develop musky, leathery aromas.
-On the palate, red wine is balanced with soft tannins.
+Alsace wines made from Pinot Noir are balanced and fruity red wines.
+This grape variety represents around 10% of the total surface area of the Alsace vineyard.
+On the nose, Pinot Noir-based red wine has notes of small black fruits and may evolve into musky leather aromas.
+On the palate, the red wine is balanced with supple tannins.

 Crémant d’Alsace

-The AOC Crémant d'Alsace was created in 1976 and has since become one of France's favorite sparkling wines.
-Today, Crémant d'Alsace continues to grow in popularity and represents more than a quarter of Alsace wine production.
+The Crémant d’Alsace AOC was created in 1976 and has established itself as one of the favorite sparkling wines in France.
+Today, Crémant d’Alsace represents more than a quarter of wine production in Alsace.

-If you’re enjoying seared foie gras or foie gras toast, sweet, semi-sweet, or luscious Alsace wines are perfect for a festive sweet-salty pairing.
-Choose a bottle of Late Harvest or Selection of Noble Grains, made with Gewurztraminer or Pinot Gris.
-A dry Alsace white wine is ideal to pair with a seafood platter or a light appetizer.
+If you are tasting pan-seared foie gras or foie gras toasts, sweet, mellow, or luscious Alsace wines are perfect for a festive sweet-and-savory pairing.
+Opt for a bottle of Vendanges Tardives or a Sélection de Grains Nobles, made from Gewurztraminer or Pinot Gris.
+A dry white Alsace wine is an ideal food and wine pairing to accompany a seafood platter or a light starter.

 Alsace Wines with Dessert